bradymholt/daily-wtf-js/README.md

 # daily-wtf-js

 A simple website that displays a WTF JavaScript snippet that rotates each day.
+This site was built using [Vite](https://vitejs.dev/).

 ## Credit